 A regular delivery time will be provided with a two-hour window dependent on the suburb of the resident.

 Access to the service is based on an assessment and can be arranged via contacting intake:

 Food Relief Centre

 A local Food Relief Centre is located at 412 City Road Southbank to support members of the community who are in need.
-The centre is open 10.30 am to 3 pm Sundays.
-Details via the Empower Australia website.
+For centre opening hours and details, visit the Empower Australia website.

 Empower Australia, the charitable arm of PlanetShakers Church, partners with Foodbank and Fareshare to deliver this service.
 They supply food and basic household items to help vulnerable members of the community, including the elderly, people experiencing homelessness, refugees and people experiencing economic hardship.

 Food for Life - free vegetarian meal delivery service

 Hare Krishna Melbourne Food For Life is providing free home delivery of vegetarian meals to those in need during the COVID-19 emergency.